Bunker Hill Houston Neighborhood Guide

-An affluent and serene community, Bunker Hill Village is one of the six upscale neighborhoods collectively known as the Memorial Villages.
+Bunker Hill Village is one of the six upscale independent cities that make up the Memorial Villages.

-- EXEMPLARY SCHOOLS: Bunker Hill is zoned to the highly-regarded Spring Branch ISD, and is home to two National Blue Ribbon Schools: Frostwood Elementary and Bunker Hill Elementary.
+- EXEMPLARY SCHOOLS: The city is zoned to the highly-regarded Spring Branch ISD, and is home to two National Blue Ribbon Schools: Frostwood Elementary and Bunker Hill Elementary.

 - GREAT SHOPPING AND DINING OPTIONS: Bunker Hill Village is largely residential, but its location near the Memorial City Mall and the CityCentre gives residents great access to a wide variety of restaurants and stores.